ShikoMeela/nodejs-shopping-cart/README.md

 ##Personal Comments:
- - My first look at routing and creating a Node application from scratch
+ - My first look at routing, CSRF protection, and creating a Node application from scratch